Robin Nest Fell AfterTree Cut Down Saved Here's How

 She flew down landing on the freshly cut stump.
 The Robin did this several times.

-It occurred to me she or he didn't understand what had happened.
+It occurred to me that she or he didn't understand what had happened.

-After a few minutes of watching this behavior, I thought I needed to put the nest closer to where the original nest site.
+After a few minutes of watching this behavior, I thought I needed to put the nest closer to where the original nest site was.

 Still wearing gloves I moved the nest to a mulched area on the side of the house directly across from where the tree stump.
 HALLELUJAH!!!